EricDualc/futurex-backend/README.md

 ## License

-Copyright (C) 2018, Arseniy Ivanov and ForkDelta Contributors
+Copyright (C) 2018, Arseniy Ivanov and FuturEx Contributors

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published